-1105.01 COMPREHENSIVE USE TABLE
+1105.02 COMPREHENSIVE USE TABLE

 - (a) Land and structures may be used or intended to be used only for those uses listed as permitted or conditionally permitted on the comprehensive use table for the zoning district in which the land or structure is located.
-Those uses not listed as permitted or conditionally permitted in a zoning district are prohibited in that zoning district, except that the City's Designee may determine that a use not listed herein is similar in nature, definition, and impact as a listed permitted or conditionally permitted use, and, by similarity, allow such use as permitted or conditionally permitted. - (b) Additional requirements for specific uses are identified in Section 1105.02 Specific Use Regulations.
+Those uses not listed as permitted or conditionally permitted in a zoning district are prohibited in that zoning district, except that the Department of Planning or their designee may determine that a use not listed herein is similar in nature, definition, and impact as a listed permitted or conditionally permitted use, and, by similarity, allow such use as permitted or conditionally permitted. - (b) The permissions of the Comprehensive Use Table may be modified by the provisions of Section 1105.03 Specific Use Regulations.